Briefs Series Approach About Request a Briefing

 V

 The platform ingests, classifies, correlates, and presents.
 It detects patterns that humans would miss in the noise.
 It calculates escalation scores.
-It flags anomalies - first mentions, unusual patterns, new capabilities.
+It flags first mentions and unusual capabilities.

-The ELEVATE / PROMOTE / DISMISS workflow exists because a machine can detect that three signals converged, but only a human can judge whether that convergence means an escalation, a coincidence, or a deception.
-The analyst reviews, contextualizes, and acts.
+A machine can detect that three signals converged.
+Only a human can judge whether that convergence means an escalation, a coincidence, or a deception.
+The analyst reviews, contextualises, and acts.
 The platform serves the analyst, not the other way around.

 Every convergence cluster is an invitation to think, not a command to act.